barumau/PanGlobish/eng/index.md

 including French, Spanish, Japanese, Chinese, Russian, Arabic, Hindi and Swahili.

 Panglo is compatible with English on a basic level.
-It's like a simplified version of English that is spoken with a foreign accent.
 So you can use Panglo already now everywhere in the world where English is understood to get a hotel room, to order a taxi, to buy souvenirs and to do many other things.

 Panglo is regular and simple.
 Therefore it can be learned much easier and faster than English and other national languages.
-There aren't any exceptions or complex grammatical rules in Panglo.
+There aren't any grammatical exceptions or complex rules in Panglo.
-Panglo is so simple that its basic grammar can be described in [only ten rules](100_baze_regule.md).
+Panglo is so simple that its basic grammar can be described in [only ten rules](B01_baze_kanun.md).
 Everybody can learn Panglo to a good level in a short period of time!
-Panglo is an excellent choice for the global second language because it improves the quality of international communication.
+Panglo would be an excellent choice for the global second language because it can improve the quality of international communication.
 It's better to speak good Panglo than bad English.

-The Panglo grammar is [here in one web page](pan.md) and [here in one PDF file](pan.pdf).

-## The Basics of Panglo
+## Learn it now!

-Panglo is written in the English/Latin alphabet:
+Panglo is written in the Latin (and English!) alphabet:
-A B C Ch D E F G H I J K L M N O P R S Sh T U V W X Y Z
+A B C Ch D E F G H I J K L M N O P R S Sh T U V X Y Z

 Only one letter is pronounced different than what is normal in English:
-**C** = ts as in _cats_.
+**c** = ts as in _cats_.
+However, this letter is used rarely alone.
+It is normally part of the digraph **ch**, which is pronounced as in the English word *church*.

-All the vowels are pure vowels.
+All vowels are pure vowels.
-The letter **E** is pronounced as the central vowel /ə/ in unaccented syllables.
+They are pronounced as in
+<i><u>a</u>re th<u>e</u>re thr<u>ee</u> <u>o</u>r tw<u>o</u></i>.

 The spelling of Panglo is nearly phonetic.
 One sound = one letter.

-The stressed syllable is the first one in short words and the second one in longer words.
+The stress is on that syllable that is before the last consonant of the root word.
+Prefixes and suffixes are either unstressed or they may carry a secondary stress.
-**méni pérson kán tóke da Énglish in Amérika.**
+**méni hóm kán básh Englísh in Amérika.**
 – Many people can speak English in America.

 Words stay always the same in Panglo.